enzo-project/enzo-method-paper-JOSS/paper.md

 * High resolution examination of the circumgalactic medium around Milky Way-like galaxies [@SalemCRCGM2016, @PeeplesFOGGIE2019]
 * The impact of supermassive black holes on the regulation of galaxy cluster cores [@LiAGN2017, @MeeceAGN2017]
 * Astrophysical turbulence [@GreteSGS2017, @KritsukTurb2018]
-* Star formation, both in a primordial context and in a Milky Way-type environment [@TurkPopIIIbinary2009, @BurkhartMolCloud2017]
+* Star formation, both in a primordial context and in a Milky Way-type environment [@BurkhartMolCloud2017, @ChiakiPop3to2_2019]
 * ... others ...

 # Acknowledgments

 The development of Enzo has been funded from a wide variety of sources.
 The Enzo method paper [@EnzoMethodPaper2014] enumerates support through 2014.
-Since then, Enzo development has been funded by NASA grants NNX12AC98G (BWO), NNX15AP39G (BWO), HST-AR-13261.01-A (BWO), HST-AR-14315.001-A (BWO), HST-AR-15012 (LC/MP), NSF grants AST-1211626 (JHW), AST-1333360 (JHW),  AST-1514700 (BWO), AST-1517908 (BWO, MP), AST-1615848 (BDS, MLN), PHY-0941373 (BWO), PHY-1430152 (BWO), OAC-1835213 (BWO, JHW, DC), OCI-0832662 (BWO, MLN),  DOE grants ..., Michigan State University internal funding (BWO), the Los Alamos National Laboratory Institute for Geophysics and Planetary Physics (BWO), ...
+Since then, Enzo development has been funded by NASA grants NNX15AP39G (BWO), NNX17AG23G (JHW), HST-AR-13261.01-A (BWO), HST-AR-13895 (JHW), HST-AR-14315.001-A (BWO), HST-AR-14326 (JHW), HST-AR-15012 (LC/MP), NSF grants AST-1333360 (JHW), AST-1514700 (BWO), AST-1517908 (BWO, MP), AST-1614333 (JHW), AST-1615848 (BDS, MLN), PHY-1430152 (BWO), OAC-1835213 (GB, MLN, BWO, JHW),  DOE grants ..., Michigan State University internal funding (BWO), the Los Alamos National Laboratory Institute for Geophysics and Planetary Physics (BWO), ...

 # References